mmatach/polski_komiks_100/README.md

 First comic was published in 1919.
 I was interested in how polish comic scene looks right now.
 How many women are there?
 How many people actually?

-I'm not able to count everything because some things weren't catalogued.
+<br>Counted only things published on paper (so no internet comics).
+Also no single illustration(s), no covers.
-<br>Counted only things published on paper (so no internet-comics).
-No single illustration, no covers.
+<br>I'm not able to count everything because some things weren't catalogued.
+Data before 1990 definitely aren't complete, even old(er) newspaper/magazine comics are not included (i.e. Ha-Ga comics) due to lack of data.
+I plan to mention about them in an infographic.

 I'm using below sources:
 <br>http://alejakomiksu.com/autorzy/A/